Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

       });
 ```

-Once the buffer size is set by `SetInferTmpSizeFn`, this buffer can be retrieved in `Compute` by calling the `KernelContext::Sensor4ArgNameAndIndex`.
-This buffer is encapsulated as `oneflow::user_op::Sensor` which can be converted to other types of pointers by calling the `dptr` or `mut_dptr`.
+Once the buffer size is set by `SetInferTmpSizeFn`, this buffer can be retrieved in `Compute` by calling the `KernelContext::Tensor4ArgNameAndIndex`.
+This buffer is encapsulated as `oneflow::user_op::Tensor` which can be converted to other types of pointers by calling the `dptr` or `mut_dptr`.

 ```cpp
 class XKernel final : public oneflow::user_op::OpKernel {